 Most ground beef stroganoff recipes start with a roux (a butter-and-flour mixture used to thicken sauces).
 But for this one-pot version, you don’t need it!
 The egg noodles cook right in the broth, releasing natural starches that thicken the sauce beautifully.

-Translation: fewer steps, fewer dishes, same silky-smooth stroganoff.
+Translation: fewer steps, fewer dishes, same silky-smooth beef stroganoff.

 Ingredients